xrdocs/design/_blogs/2022-07-01-peering-fabric-hld_5_0.md

 help automate peer configuration and validation.
 Cisco has developed specific Peering Fabric NSO service models to help automate common tasks such as peer interface configuration, peer BGP configuration, and adding physical interfaces to an existing peer bundle.
+In addition to the device-level capabilities, the Cisco Crosswork family of automation provides deeper insights into network behavior.

 ### Zero Touch Provisioning